-Shamsher Virk comes to CounterPULSE with a dedication to performance as a language and tool for collaborative community-based arts.
-As Graphic Designer, he connects CounterPULSE to our neighbors, our city, our media, and our wider community in cyberspace.
-Prior to CounterPULSE, Shamsher worked with Joanna Haigood’s site-specific performance company, Zaccho Dance Theatre.
+Shamsher Virk comes to CounterPulse with a dedication to performance as a language and tool for collaborative community-based arts.
+As our Communications & Engagement Director, he connects CounterPulse to our neighbors, our city, our media, and our wider community in cyberspace.
+Prior to CounterPulse, Shamsher worked with Joanna Haigood’s site-specific performance company, Zaccho Dance Theatre.
 Shamsher graduated from College of the Atlantic in 2007 with a B.A. in Human Ecology, a course of study that immersed him in interdisciplinary communication arts and social research methodology.
 Shamsher’s experience in the non-profit world includes documentary video production work with Interlock Media in Cambridge, Massachusetts, and administrative work with the Centre for Performance Research in Aberystwyth, Wales.